apecloud/kubeblocks/docs/user_docs/overview/supported-addons.md

    kbcli addon enable snapshot-controller
    ```

-   To disable the add-on, use `kbcli addon disable`.
+   To disable an addon, use `kbcli addon disable`.

-2. List the add-ons again to check whether it is enabled.
+2. List the addons again to check whether it is enabled.

    ```bash
    kbcli addon list